 Elcometer 456 in F (ferrous) mode is recommended.
-The reading will show the paint thickness plus the thickness.
-Switching gauge over to N (non-ferrous) mode allows the gauge to read the paint thickness only.
+The reading will show the paint thickness plus the zinc thickness.
+Switching the gauge over to N (non-ferrous) mode allows the gauge to read the paint thickness only.

-calculate the thickness, the two values are simply subtracted from one another.
-The calibration of the Elcometer 456 can checked by reading the bare steel with the F mode and the galvanised steel with the N mode.
+To calculate the zinc thickness, the two values are simply subtracted from one another.
+The calibration of the Elcometer 456 can be checked by reading the bare steel with the F mode and the galvanised steel with the N mode.